 Fluctuations in interest rates may negatively impact our business.
 Interest rates are highly sensitive to many factors beyond our control, including general economic conditions, both domestic and foreign, and the monetary and fiscal policies of various governmental and regulatory authorities.
 Interest rates in the countries in which we operate have recently increased significantly from historic lows and may continue to increase in the future.
-As we continue to raise debt to help fund our business operations, if interest rates continue to increase or stay at higher than recent levels, so could our interest expense for new debt, making the financing of new assets costlier, and so would our interest expense on any variable interest rate indebtedness, which could adversely affect our financial condition and results of operations Rising interest rates could limit our ability to refinance existing debt when it matures or cause us to pay higher interest rates upon refinancing and increased interest expense on refinanced indebtedness.
-From time to time, we may manage our exposure to interest rate risk with interest rate hedge contracts that effectively fix or cap a portion of our debt.
+As we continue to raise debt to help fund our business operations, if interest rates continue to increase or stay at higher than recent levels, so could our interest expense for new debt, making the financing of new assets costlier, and so would our interest expense on any variable interest rates could limit our ability to refinance existing debt when it matures or cause us to pay higher interest rates upon refinancing and increased interest rate hedge contracts that effectively fix or cap a portion of our debt.
 There can be no assurance that any hedging activities we may use will have the desired beneficial impact on our results of operations or financial condition, and if interest rates decrease, the fair market value of any existing interest rate hedge contracts on outstanding fixed-rate debt would decline.